braver/SideBarTools/readme.md

 If you're missing the "Open With Default" command, consider installing the [Open in Default Application][5] package.

+if you're looking for "Reveal in Finder/Explorer" for directories, [Open in Default Application][5] does that too.

 If you're looking for a command to "Move" a file or folder, note that you can use the existing "Rename" command.
 I accepts paths relative from the file's current location, as well as absolute paths (e.g. `file.txt` -> `../file.txt`).

-This package offers a subset of commands from the original [SidebarEnhancements][1], striking a balance somewhere between the bare minimum and the kitchen sink.
+This package offers fewer commands than [SidebarEnhancements][1], striking a balance somewhere between the bare minimum and going overboard.
+This has benefits:

 - The default context menu isn't replaced, this package just adds some useful new commands.